tobiaszgala/Gallery-with-React/README.md

 # Simple Gallery App using React

-Simple gallery app using React and Flickr API.
+Simple gallery app using React, React-Router and Flickr API.

 ## Setup